adobe/legacy-stock-api-docs/docs/api/11-search-reference.md

 See [Responses](#responses), below.

-<a name="authentication"></a>
 ### Authentication

 An `Authorization` header is not required.
-If you do not pass a valid bearer token in the Authorization header, you can search within Adobe Stock and access preview versions of assets, but the API will not return licensing requirements or give you the licesned status for the assets.
+If you do not pass a valid bearer token in the Authorization header, you can search within Adobe Stock and access preview versions of assets, but the API will not return licensing requirements or give you the licensed status for the assets.
 Requests made in this way are essentially anonymous, with no notion of the user making the request.

 If you do pass a valid token, then the Adobe Stock service returns the license state and licensed URL for each asset.
 See [API authentication](../03-api-authentication.md).

-<a name="request-headers"></a>
 ### Request headers

 See [API authentication](../03-api-authentication.md) and [Headers for Stock API calls](10-headers-for-api-calls.md) for details about header content.